Stephanie Kay Nutrition

 3. Mix the ricotta mixture.
 In a large bowl, add the ricotta cheese with the wilted spinach, sage, nutmeg, and salt and stir to combine.

 5. Bake the casserole.
-Cover the casserole dish with aluminum foil and transfer it to the oven to bake.
+Cover the casserole dish with aluminum foil and transfer it to the oven to bake at 400°F for 40-45 minutes.

 6. Top with cheese.
-Once the liquid has been absorbed and the squash is tender and the rice can be fluffed with a fork, remove the casserole dish from the oven, top it with shredded mozzarella cheese, and return to the oven until the cheese is melted and the top is golden brown.
+Once the liquid has been absorbed, the squash is tender, and the rice can be fluffed with a fork, remove the casserole dish from the oven, top it with shredded mozzarella cheese, and return to the oven until the cheese is melted and the top is golden brown.

 7. Serve and enjoy!
 Once baked, the casserole can be served immediately as a main course or a side dish.